tuxd3v/ats/docs/README.md

 ## Requirements:
-To use ATS, first, you need to install its depedencies..
+To use ATS,
+First, you need to install its depedencies..

 ### Debian/Ubuntu